crisog/temporal-agent/README.md

 # Temporal Agent

-An AI agent powered by Temporal workflows and OpenAI.
+An AI agent powered by Temporal workflows and AI SDK 5.0.

 ## Setup